Skip to main content

 image

-On the chart, we can see all user paths with the selected events.
-By moving the cursor above the nodes and links, we can gather further details about that specific path.
+On the chart, we can see all user paths through the selected events.
+By hovering the cursor over nodes and links, we can gather further details about each specific path.

 image

-Another example is that users from the US, China, and Germany won't checkout after these emails, so maybe they should be targeted differently.
+Another example is that users from the US, China, and Germany don't check out after these emails, so they may need to be targeted differently.

 Conversion window

 The conversion window is the time period during which the journey steps must be completed.
-The default value is 1 day, this means all steps must be completed within the last 24 hours.
+The default value is 1 day, which means all steps must be completed within 24 hours.

 info